 Suzanna Ross is a singer-songwriter based in New York City.
-The songs she has written (words & music) include There's No Tellin', Change moi (Change Me), Don't Like Cryin', After the Dancing Ends, Pour toi je chanterai, and Make a Brand-New Start.
-They have reached half-a-million streams.
+The songs she has written (words & music) include There's No Tellin', Change moi (Change Me), Don't Like Cryin', After the Dancing Ends, Pour toi je chanterai, and Make a Brand-New Start and have reached 600,000+ streams.
+She is currently recording new songs she has written for release in early 2024.

 Suzanna's song, Don't Like Cryin', was featured as SONG OF THE DAY on ALL ABOUT JAZZ, and her cover of Ces petits riens was SONG OF THE DAY on JAZZIZ.